avishek-sarkar/Biometric-Attendance-System/README.md

 ## Closing Remarks

-Thank you for exploring the **Biometric Attendance Management System**.
+Thank you for checking out the **Biometric Attendance Management System**.

 This project demonstrates the integration of biometric authentication, IoT hardware, and web technologies to provide a secure, automated, and reliable attendance management solution.
 By eliminating proxy attendance and streamlining record management, the system addresses real-world challenges faced by educational institutions.
 Feel free to explore the codebase, fork the repository, and contribute ideas for future improvements.